chirimalance-tech/cNBextended/README.md

 library(cNB)
 library(cNBextended)

-# some information about the mle function and how it works
+# Some information about the mle function and how it works.
 ?ml.ex.cnb

 # Load NMES1988 dataset